okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-intro/index.md

 ## Accessing and upgrading to Identity Engine

 From March 1 2022, all new [Okta orgs](/docs/concepts/okta-organizations/) will be Identity Engine orgs, so all new customers can take advantage of the new features.
-You can start building apps that take advantage of new Identity features using our redirect or embedded (SDK and/or Widget) authentication models — see [Authentication deployment models](#authentication-deployment-models).

 If you are a Classic customer who wants to upgrade their apps to use Identity Engine, bear in mind that